Mid-America Windmill Museum in Kendallville, Indiana

 The indoor displays tell about the history of the windmill.
 The first ones were located in Persia, where strong winds would blow consistently from the same direction for 3-4 months out of the year.
 These first windmills were inefficient compared with later designs, but they made the tedious and time-consuming chore of grinding grains much easier.
-In the United States, most windmills were used to pump water for humans and livestock.

 The museum's outdoor displays show a variety of windmill designs from numerous manufacturers.
 Thirteen were built locally at Flint & Walling.
 In one of his World War II dispatches, correspondent Ernie Pyle reported his astonishment upon finding out that a windmill in North Africa was built in Kendallville, Indiana.

 Flint and Walling